tablelampp/Astropaws/README.md

 ### Pet States
 Your pet can be in one of these states:
 - **NORMAL**: Everything is fine
-- **SLEEPING**: Pet is asleep and can't be interact with until fully rested
+- **SLEEPING**: Pet is asleep and can't be interacted with until fully rested
 - **HUNGRY**: Hunger level is at zero, health will decrease periodically
-- **ANGRY**: Happiness level is at zero, pet will only respond to play and gifts
+- **ANGRY**: Happiness level is at zero, the pet will only respond to play and gifts
 - **DEAD**: Health level reaches zero, pet cannot be recovered (except through parental controls)

 ## Parental Controls